 The loss of your beloved is an illness, it’s visceral.
 You feel sick in the pit of your stomach, your nerves are shot, insomnia, lack of appetite, apathy and lethargy.
 There is no cure except perhaps time and even then, some loves prove to be chronic.
-Even if you heal there are scars you carry the rest of your life.
+If you do heal there are scars you carry the rest of your days.
 “What deep wounds ever closed without a scar?
 The hearts bleed longest, and heals but to wear, That which disfigures it.”

 Byron wrote in Childe Harold’s Pilgrimage, “The heart will break, but broken live on.”

 It’s in stillness and silence that the awful work of heartbreak begins.
 Though the love might be ripped asunder in passion and violence, it’s the quiet that comes afterwards that ushers in the the real pain.
 The thoughts of a lover who occupied the mind are impossible to pull away from, like touching the hot burner of a stove, over and again with no control over your own hand.
 You can’t run from these thoughts, you can’t hide for they seek you out with a hundred reminders each day.
 The bed where you lay, the sweet notes written on a scrap of paper and kept for always, the songs, always the songs.
 With every passing day there’s a new element added to the horror of it … the missing of her, the forgetting those details that made your life a tapestry of beauty, the day she becomes a part of someone else’s life.

-And yet yes, it is better to have loved and lost, than never to have loved this way at all.
+But I believe that yes, it is better to have loved and lost, than never to have loved this way at all.
 Byron wrote “sorrow is knowledge, those that know the most must mourn the deepest, the tree of knowledge is not the tree of life.”